Abdelkader-de/btp-sac-forecast-mission/discover/business-story.md

 ![Scenario Overview](./discover/images/scenario-overview.jpg)

-You can find this scenario as a mission in [SAP Discovery Center](https://discovery-center.cloud.sap/missiondetail/4024/4228/).

 ## Business Scenario

 This scenario meants to guide Business Analysts without deep statistical knowledge through the steps to perform a risk analysis forecast for a food delivery service with several vendors, delivering food to the company's customers.